-1(f) The teacher identifies readiness for learning, and understands how development in
+1(f) The teacher identifies readiness for learning, and understands how development in any one area may affect performance in others.

-- 1(f) The teacher identifies readiness for learning, and understands how development in any one area may affect performance in others. - 1(g) The teacher understands the role of language and culture in learning and knows how to modify instruction to make language comprehensible and instruction relevant, accessible, and challenging. - 1(h) The teacher respects learners' differing strengths and needs and is committed to using - this information to further each learner's development.
+1(g) The teacher understands the role of language and culture in learning and knows how to modify instruction to make language comprehensible and instruction relevant, accessible, and challenging.

+1(h) The teacher respects learners' differing strengths and needs and is committed to using this information to further each learner's development.